MathysDaniel/Morphological_Pattern_Discovery/README.md

-# 🎵 Rhythmic Signature Recognition

 This project aims to **detect the time signature of musical pieces** by using **pattern detection tools**.
 To achieve this, a **new algorithm** has been proposed based on **mathematical morphology**, a framework originally developed for image processing.
 By adapting morphological operators to symbolic music data, this approach enables the extraction of **repetitive musical patterns** and aims to do recognition of **metric structures** within MIDI representations.

-This repository has two goals:
+# 🎵 Rhythmic Signature Discovery

+This project focuses on the **discovery of patterns and their lengths** in symbolic music data, providing insight into the **underlying metric organization** of musical pieces.
+A **new algorithm** has been developed based on **mathematical morphology** (a framework originally designed for image processing) and adapted here for **symbolic music representation**.
+By applying morphological operators (such as **erosion**) to MIDI data, the system can extract **repetitive musical patterns occurring at regular time intervals**, offering a computational approach to exploring rhythmic regularities.

-1. To make the developed algorithm accessible and reusable.
-2. To provide the complete code and analysis tools used in this research for transparency and reproducibility.
+This repository aims to make the developed algorithm and analysis tools **fully available for transparency and reproducibility of our results**.

 ---

 ## 👥 Team

 - **Mathys Daniel** (Author) – LIP6, Sorbonne University & IRMA, University of Strasbourg : mathys.daniel@ircam.fr
-- **Paul Lascabettes** – IRMA, University of Strasbourg  : paul.lascabettes@ircam.fr
+- **Paul Lascabettes** – IRMA, University of Strasbourg  : lascabettes@math.unistra.fr
 - **Moreno Andreatta** – IRMA, University of Strasbourg  : andreatta@math.unistra.fr
 - **Isabelle Bloch** – LIP6, Sorbonne University  : isabelle.bloch@sorbonne-universite.fr